Vectorface/style_typescript/README.md

   - Functions need to have a comment explaining what the function does, and all of the input parameters need to be annotated with `@param`.
   - The class should include a block comment containing the description of the class
   - The constructor should contain a JSDoc comment annotating any input parameters.
+  - All methods and variables on a class must have `public` or `private` as a scope.

   ```typescript
   /**